nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/work-and-workmanager.md

 ### Work Construction

 Each Work instance must have a unique id describing the Work in its entirety.
-The id can either be random (just call the empty `AbstractWork()` constructor), or specified by the caller ( <span>`AbstractWork(id)`).</span>
+The id can either be random (just call the empty `AbstractWork()` constructor), or specified by the caller ( `AbstractWork(id)`).

-<span>At construction time, the Work instance should also have its&nbsp;</span> `setDocument()` method called to set the repository name and document(s) id(s) that this Work instance is going to be dealing with, and a flag specifying whether the work is actually about a whole subtree under the given document.
+At construction time, the Work instance should also have its&nbsp; `setDocument()` method called to set the repository name and document(s) id(s) that this Work instance is going to be dealing with, and a flag specifying whether the work is actually about a whole subtree under the given document.
 This is important for monitoring and locking purposes.

-### <span>Work Implementation</span>
+### Work Implementation

-<span>A Work instance must be `Serializable` in order for it to be persisted between server restarts.
-All fields that are used only during work execution but don't hold any configuration state must be marked `transient`.</span> Persistence is done through a Redis server, please check [Redis Configuration]({{page page='redis-configuration'}}) for more.
+A Work instance must be `Serializable` in order for it to be persisted between server restarts.
+All fields that are used only during work execution but don't hold any configuration state must be marked `transient`.
+Persistence is done through a Redis server, please check [Redis Configuration]({{page page='redis-configuration'}}) for more.

 A Work instance must implement the following methods: